 Stock charts come in many forms and some of the most popular are:

 - Candlestick Charts

-This a line chart set with a monthly period:
+This a line chart set with a monthly view time frame period:

 Bar Charts show the open and close prices of a stock during any period with ticks to the left and right on a line.

-Here is the same stock’s daily chart with candlesticks:
+Here is the same stock daily view chart with Candlesticks:

-In the chart above, white candles show that price moved up on a particular day and black candles show that price moved down on other days.
-Buy signals and sell signals are made up of particular combinations of candlestick patterns.
+In the chart above the white candleticks show that price moved up on a particular day, and black candlesticks show that price moved down on other days.
+Buy Signals and Sell Signals are made up of particular combinations of Candlestick Patterns.

-Stock Indicators are also plotted on stock charts to give the chartist a view of what is going on beneath the price patterns, such as how much volume is moving into a stock at a certain price level.
-By combining price study in candlestick form with a group of leading indicators to study, an investor or trader can better anticipate which way a stock’s price will move.
+Stock Indicators are also plotted on stock charts to give the chartist a view of what is going on beneath the price patterns, such as how much Volume is moving into a stock at a certain price level.
+By combining studying price in Candlestick form with a group of leading indicators, an Independent Investor or Retail Trader can better anticipate which way a stock price will move.